LeonardoESousa/nemoview/README.md

 ## How to install it?

-The simples way is to run:
+The simplest way is to run:

 `pip install nemoview`